veritaserum27/Ground-Truth-Curation-App/README.md

 #### App Settings

 1. Copy [./backend/src/GroundTruthCuration.API/appsettings.json](./backend/src/GroundTruthCuration.API/appsettings.json) as `appsettings.Development.json`.
+1. For each connection string, replace each `server_name` or `account_name` placeholder with the actual names of your resources.
+   For the CosmosDB connection, retrieve a valid account key and replace it the placeholder `account_key`.
+Replace `database_name` with your database name.
-1. Replace `server_name` with the acutal SQL Server name and `your_username@your_domain.com` with your Entra ID email associated with the Azure resource group.
+   Replace `your_username@your_domain.com` with your Entra ID email associated with the Azure resource group.
 1. Save.

 #### Running Locally